Annual Plants

 Annual Plants are those that typically complete their entire life cycle in a year.
 Many traditional European vegetable fall into this category due to the strongly seasonal climate there.
 Here in Brisbane, we tend to favour plants that are productive year after year (perennials) however there are some Annuals that are just too good not to plant.
 These plants, like tomatoes, beans, peas, rosellas, beetroot, amaranth and the like, are worth the additional effort that many annuals require.

-Red Amaranth (Amaranthus cruentus)
+Purple amaranth (Amaranthus cruentus)

 Something went wrong.
 Please refresh the page and/or try again.